 Everything changed with Seattle’s Great Fire of June 6, 1889 which destroyed a swath of Seattle’s business district but which caused the rebirth of the city and an enormous growth spurt.
 People from all over the USA came to get in on the rebuilding because they knew there would be plenty of work available in Seattle for everyone from merchants to tradesmen.

 By 1890 Seattle’s population had soared to 42,800 people, greater numbers than all other communities in the new Washington State.
 Similarly during the Yukon Gold Rush of 1897, people came to Seattle to get in on the economic opportunities of Seattle as the jumping-off place to the gold fields.
 Many people realized that the real money to be made was not out at the gold fields but was in marketing, maritime and manufacturing industries in Seattle, where merchants supplied the miners.
 By the year 1900 Seattle’s population had nearly doubled again and was at 80,671.

 Seattle grows and the university relocates

-As a result of the sharp population growth and expansion of downtown streets in Seattle after 1889, city officials realized that there was not going to be sufficient space for the University of Washington at the site where it was founded in 1861, Fourth Avenue & University Street (present site of the Fairmont Olympic Hotel.)
+As a result of the sharp population growth and expansion of downtown streets in Seattle after 1889, City officials realized that there was not going to be sufficient space for the University of Washington at the site where it was founded in 1861, at Fourth Avenue & University Streets (present site of the Fairmont Olympic Hotel.)
 The decision was made to find another campus and move the university.

 Even after its move to northeast Seattle, the University of Washington did not grow very fast, partly because the state legislature refused to designate money for campus buildings.
 As of 1898 the student body was less than 200 including some who were there for a high school completion course.